-To complete their Ph.D., students develop, write, and defend a doctoral dissertation.
-The process begins in the second year of the program with a year-long dissertation workshop to launch their idea.
-With the guidance of a faculty member and their cohort peers, students identify some of the most pressing and difficult policy problems of the day, develop research questions, and explore ways to address the issue.
-Given the varying requirements of each stream, the dissertation may have a different scope and set of parameters depending on the individual’s program path.
+As part of the Ph.D. program, students are required to develop, write, and defend a policy-relevant dissertation.
+The process begins in the second year of the program with a year-long dissertation workshop designed to help students launch their ideas.
+During the workshop, students work closely with a faculty member and their cohort peers to identify pressing policy problems, develop research questions, and explore ways to address the issue.
+This collaborative process allows students to gain valuable feedback and support as they refine their research ideas.
+Given the varying requirements of each program path, the scope and parameters of the dissertation may differ.

 - Be available to participate in our full-time research-and-study program at RAND's headquarters in Santa Monica, California

 - Have completed a bachelor's degree by the program start date; a master's degree or prior research or work experience is desired